My Mummy's Dead: Reception

 Authors Ben Urish and Ken Bielen describe "My Mummy's Dead" as "brief but powerful", stating that it produces a "memorable and chilling" effect and appropriately ends John Lennon/Plastic Ono Band by "capturing the essence of psychological pain and intimating at its persistence".
 Blaney finds the song to be "a concise expression of Lennon's primal experience".
 Music critic Wilfrid Mellers describes it as a "sickening cross between nursery rhyme...and TV commercial jingle" that takes us back to childhood in a "disabused and disillusioned" fashion.

-Mellers sees Lennon's later song "Oh Yoko!" from the Imagine to be a "positive counterpart" to "My Mummy's Dead", being addressed to his wife Yoko Ono rather than his mother.
+Mellers sees Lennon's later song "Oh Yoko!" from the album Imagine to be a "positive counterpart" to "My Mummy's Dead", being addressed to his wife Yoko Ono rather than his mother.
 Mellers notes that both songs are in the same key and utilise the "Three Blind Mice" melody, which is also reminiscent of the melody of the Beatles' "All You Need Is Love".